-We will transition into the term by continuing our learning of measurement.
+We will then study measurement.
 In this chapter, the focus is on converting units of measurement using fractions and decimals.

 Following that, pupils will be exploring how to calculate percentage of numbers and quantities.
 They will be learning about how to solve for percentage change and use percentage to compare amounts.